Course Content

 Define weather and climate terminology

-Describe resources for data, analysis, and visualization for weather and climate data in public health research
+Identify appropriate data sources and analytic methods for weather and climate applications in public health research

 Format: Self-paced training (work at your own pace, use "save and exit" as needed).